indigotech/taq-github-bot/src/data/github/tracks/track-1/steps/step-2.md

-# Task 2 - Set default branch
+# Step 2 - Set default branch

 Set the default branch of your repository to the `develop` branch.